galaxyeagle/galaxyeagle.github.io/pages/literary/unto-waves.md

 Uncertainity’s the highway on which we ply,
 Yet we stand tall in the haze which seers decry.

-But care we not, what more can fate snatch;
+But care we not, what more can fate snatch?
 The will to power buries the devil’s hatch.

 And though yond lightning shatters the sky in shreds,